 The system can provide a wide variety of reports, including issues by individual, by day or by month, listing of most popular loans, and of course, items overdue for return.

 Both barcode and RFID systems provide better control and reduced costs of operation.
 RFID is perhaps the easier to use, especially when tracking multiple items.
 A single read captures all items.
-If you need to know more about using our systems for managing a library, please feel free to contact us.
-We will be happy to help you, and to advise of the best configuration for your library.
-We can also provide current pricing, for system and tags, as well as advice when we can install the system and have it up and running at your facility.
+If you need to know more about using our systems for managing a library, please feel free to contact us for more information.